KittyCAD/documentation/content/posts/security-trail-of-bits.md

 Finally, the well-known serde library is used to deserialize the XML document into Rust structs, which adds another source of parsing differentials.

-In summary, Vasco showed that you can create states where the custom samael logic, xmlsec, or serde disagree on what has been verified, which could lead to exploitable states.
+In summary, Vasco Franco showed that you can create states where the custom samael logic, xmlsec, or serde disagree on what has been verified, which could lead to exploitable states.

 The goal of samael is to deserialize only signed data into Rust structs, dropping everything else.
 So we are reducing the